The Australian Institute for Infectious Disease (AIID) Foundation Partners are:

 The Foundation Partners all have expertise in infectious disease research and public health.
 They have come together to establish the AIID.
-They will be responsible for initiating the AIID Alliance, and delivering the AIID Facility.
-The Foundation Partners will co-locate in the facility and participate as part of the alliance.
+They will be responsible for initiating the Victorian Infectious Disease Alliance, and delivering the AIID facility.
+The Foundation Partners will co-locate in the facility and participate as part of the Alliance.

 The Victorian Government is the Major Supporting Partner, and is committed to the development of the AIID in Victoria to enhance our resilience to infectious disease and future pandemics.

 The Victorian Government will deliver up to $400 million to get the project off the ground and build the state-of-the-art facility.

 The University of Melbourne is a Foundation Partner of the Australian Institute for Infectious Disease (AIID).
 The University of Melbourne is the preeminent research university in Australia, consistently ranked internationally at the forefront of scientific and medical fields.
 The University ranks No. 1 in Australia for medicine and life sciences, frequently ranks among the top institutions globally, and is recognised around the world for its work in infectious diseases and public health.
 Located at the centre of the Melbourne Biomedical Precinct, the University has more than 54,000 students and more than 100 research centres.
 The University of Melbourne has strong connections and partnerships with researchers, universities and other innovative organisations locally and globally.

 The University’s world-leading expertise and global reputation in relation to infectious diseases and public health will play a critical role in supporting the establishment of the AIID.
 This includes expertise in modelling and simulation, laboratory services and research.
 The University’s Vice Chancellor is Professor Duncan Maskell, a research specialist in infectious diseases.
 The strategic research direction of the University is overseen by Professor James McCluskey AO, Deputy Vice Chancellor, who is internationally recognised for his research in basic and clinical immunology.